 - This second copy can be identical or different.
 These are called alleles.

 - Genes are segments of DNA that are transcribed into RNA and then translated into protein.

 - Whether a genotypic allele is expressed (i.e. seen “phenotypically”) depends on the protein that is transcribed by the gene.

 - Each chromosomal copy is obtained from the male and female haploid cells (sperm and egg, respectively), which combine by a somewhat random shuffling process known as recombination.

 - Because diploid organisms like humans have 2 copies of each allele, every haploid (sperm and egg) has a 1 in 2 chance of holding any given allele.

-- When the sperm fertilizes the egg, a 46 chromosome diploid embryo is made.
-Usually, one 1 of the 2 alleles will be seen phenotypically (they can also be expressed together, but we will discuss this later).
+- When the sperm fertilizes the egg, a 46-chromosome diploid embryo is made.
+Usually, one of the two alleles will be seen phenotypically (they can also be expressed together, but we will discuss this later).
 This is the foundation of mendelian genetics.